joritochip/fortnite-festival-rpc/readme.md

 # Fortnite Festival RPC

-Fortnite Festival RPC is a tool that provides a rich presence integration for Fortnite Festival on Discord.
+Fortnite Festival RPC is a tool that provides Discord rich presence and Last.fm scrobbling for Fortnite Festival.

 ## Installing